 Direct deposit is available for student tuition account refunds by enrolling in SIS.
-This allows for a refund of the credit balance (payments/credits exceed charges) on a student's tuition account to be delivered into the student's designated bank account.
+A credit balance occurs when payments/credits exceed charges for either the current term or cumulative balance, depending on the source of payment.
+Direct deposit allows for a refund of the credit balance on a student's tuition account to be delivered into the student's designated bank account.
 Once enrolled, all future refunds and financial aid overpayments will be deposited in the same manner.

 Educational expenses can be easier to manage when spread over predictable monthly payments.
 The university offers three types of payment plans to assist students and families.
 Students and their financial authorized users can enroll and manage their payment plan through SIS on the CWRUpay tile.

 - The 4-PAY and 3-PAY plans are budget plans that allows students and families to start making monthly payments before the semester starts.
 These plans are a budgeting tool and do not have an enrollment (participation) fee.

 - The 2-PAY plan allows for 2 (two) monthly payments after the started semester's tuition due date and has an enrollment (participation) fee equal to 2.7% of the amount on the payment plan.

 Review additional details, including enrollment deadlines, withdrawal dates, and payment options on the Payment Plan page.